Search the Coffee Bean Matrix

 Coffee Grind Size: Which is Right for Your Brew?

-One of the more overlooked components of a good cup of coffee is the coffee beans grind size.
-If you get the wrong grind size for your preferred brewing method, you could end up with some bitter, sour, bland or acidic coffee.
-In other words, just plain bad coffee.
+One of the most overlooked components of brewing a great cup of coffee is the grind size of your coffee beans.
+If you choose the wrong grind size for your preferred brewing method, you can end up with bitter, bland, or acidic coffee.
+Simply put, your grind size can make or break your brew.

 Extra Coarse Grind